consumer dispute arbitration in Brooklyn, New York 11249

 Arbitration Battle in Brooklyn: The Case of the Faulty Fridge

-In the fall of 2023, Maria Gomez, a 38-year-old mother of two residing in Brooklyn’s 11249 ZIP code, found herself embroiled in an unexpected legal confrontation.
+In the fall of 2023, the claimant, a 38-year-old mother of two residing in Brooklyn’s 11249 ZIP code, found herself embroiled in an unexpected legal confrontation.
 It all started when the brand-new refrigerator she purchased from FrostWave Appliances for $1,200 stopped cooling properly just three months after delivery.
-Maria had ordered the fridge in late June 2023, enticed by a “two-year no-questions-asked warranty” advertised on the store’s website.
+Maria had ordered the fridge in late June 2023, enticed by a two-year no-questions-asked warranty” advertised on the store’s website.
 But when the appliance started leaking water and failing to chill food in early September, her calls to FrostWave’s customer service went unanswered for weeks.
 Eventually, after multiple visits from technicians who failed to fix the problem, Maria demanded a full refund.
 FrostWave refused, claiming the warranty only covered a limited part replacement and that Maria had voided the warranty by attempting self-repair.
 Frustrated but determined, Maria filed a consumer dispute claim with the New York State Arbitration Program in October 2023.
 The arbitration hearing was scheduled for December 1, 2023, held virtually due to ongoing health precautions.
 Both parties were represented: Maria by a local consumer rights advocate, and FrostWave by their legal counsel.
-The arbitrator, Judge Ellen Park, presided over the matter.
+The arbitrator, presided over the matter.
 During the hearing, Maria presented photos of the leaking fridge, technician visit records, and detailed logs of her communications with FrostWave.
 She explained how the faulty appliance forced her family to eat out, incurring additional costs she never anticipated.
-FrostWave’s lawyer countered with a technical report suggesting user tampering and emphasized the limited warranty terms printed in fine print.
-Judge Park found Maria’s evidence persuasive, especially the technician reports indicating recurring mechanical failure unrelated to user damage.
+FrostWave’s lawyer countered with a technical report suggesting user tampering and emphasized the limited warranty terms printed in fine print. the claimant found Maria’s evidence persuasive, especially the technician reports indicating recurring mechanical failure unrelated to user damage.
 She ruled that FrostWave had breached their warranty obligations and awarded Maria a full refund of $1,200 plus $250 in additional damages for inconvenience and expenses.
 The decision was binding, and by mid-December 2023, Maria received her refund along with a formal apology from FrostWave.
 Her experience highlighted the practical power of arbitration in resolving consumer disputes quickly without costly court appearances.
 For residents of Brooklyn’s 11249 neighborhood, Maria’s case serves as a hopeful reminder: even when big retailers resist, standing firm with documented evidence and seeking arbitration can turn the tide in small but meaningful battles for consumer rights.

 Tracy